adamralph/scriptcs-nancy/README.md

 ## What do the version numbers mean? ##

 ScriptCs.Nancy uses [Semantic Versioning](http://semver.org/).
 The current release is 0.x which means 'initial development'.
-Version 1.0 is imminent.
+Version 1.0 will follow a stable release of scriptcs.